 "We had some tight games against Middlesbrough last season, they beat us at their place, we beat them here.
 Full respect to Gary Monk and his squad, nothing is easy," says genial Howe.

-Why isn't Eddie Howe being considered for the Everton and Leicester jobs?
+- SMS Message: Why isn't Eddie Howe being considered for the Everton and Leicester jobs?
 Best young English manager around.
-Needs a step up before it's too late.
+Needs a step up before it's too late. from Elliot

 More from Slaven Bilic on the unrest at West Ham, who have won only one of their last five and are level with 18th-place Everton on eight points from nine matches.